CybercentreCanada/assemblyline-service-antivirus/README.md

   * **products**: A list of antivirus products.
 See below for an in-depth description of this parameter.
   * **kw_score_revision_map**: A dictionary where the keys are the keywords that could be found in signatures, and the value is the revised score
   * **sig_score_revision_map**: A dictionary where the keys are the signatures that you want to revise, and the values are the scores that the signatures will be revised to
-* **retry_period**: If an antivirus product is down for whatever reason, this is the number of seconds that the service will wait before it tries to send a file to that antivirus product again
+* **sleep_time**: If an antivirus product is down for whatever reason, this is the number of seconds that the service will wait before it tries to send a file to that antivirus product again
+* **connection_timeout**: The timeout for creating an ICAP connection
+* **number_of_retries**: The number of attempts to create an ICAP connection
+* **mercy_limit**: The number of files that are allowed to not be completed in time by an engine before the engine is put to sleep
 * **check_completion_interval**: The wait time in milliseconds between checking if threads have completed

 ## How to add an antivirus product?